ArtifexSoftware/ghostpdl/demos/java/README.txt

 variable.
 This exposes command line programs to build Java applications.

-On Linux, OpenJDK 8 is used.
+On Linux and Mac, OpenJDK 8 is used.